Charles Lindbergh: Autobiography and tours

 Lindbergh then toured 16 Latin American countries between December 13, 1927, and February 8, 1928.
 Dubbed the "Good Will Tour", it included stops in Mexico (where he also met his future wife, Anne, the daughter of U.S. Ambassador Dwight Morrow), Guatemala, British Honduras, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, the Canal Zone, Colombia, Venezuela, St. Thomas, Puerto Rico, the Dominican Republic, Haiti, and Cuba, covering 9,390 mi in just over 116 hours of flight time.
 A year and two days after it had made its first flight, Lindbergh flew the Spirit from St. Louis to Washington, D.C., where it has been on public display at the Smithsonian Institution ever since.
-Over the previous 367 days, Lindbergh and the Spirit had logged 489 hours 28 minutes of flight time together.
+Over the previous 367 days, Lindbergh and the Spirit had logged 489 hours 28 minutes of flight time.

 A "Lindbergh boom" in aviation had begun.
 The volume of mail moving by air increased 50 percent within six months, applications for pilots' licenses tripled, and the number of planes quadrupled.

 President Herbert Hoover appointed Lindbergh to the National Advisory Committee for Aeronautics.

 Lindbergh and Pan American World Airways head Juan Trippe were interested in developing an air route across Alaska and Siberia to China and Japan.
 In the summer of 1931, with Trippe's support, Lindbergh and his wife flew from Long Island to Nome, Alaska, and from there to Siberia, Japan and China.
 The flight was carried out with a Lockheed Model 8 Sirius named Tingmissartoq.
 The route was not available for commercial service until after World War II, as prewar aircraft lacked the range to fly Alaska to Japan nonstop, and the United States had not officially recognized the Soviet government.
 In China they volunteered to help in disaster investigation and relief efforts for the Central China flood of 1931.
 This was later documented in Anne's book North to the Orient.